Cyphexl/placename-insights/docs/stats-geonames.md

 ![](https://i.loli.net/2019/05/19/5ce166929c7fa74718.jpg)

-The figure above show all cities with population more than 500 (total ~180,000 cities) scattered onto a dark background, with each point represents a city.
-This figure gives a sense on where geographic information is densely aggregated or recorded and where there are not.
-It seems that western european area holds the most densely distributed populated cities.
-Other populated area includes USA, Central America and Southeast China.
+The figure above shows all cities with population more than 500 (total ~180,000 cities) scattered onto a dark background, with each point represents a city.
+This figure gives a sense of where geographic information is densely aggregated or recorded and where there are not.
+It seems that western European area holds the most densely distributed populated cities.
+Other populated area includes the USA, Central America and Southeast China.

 ```javascript
     d3.text("cities500.csv").then(function (text) {